hyperledger-archives/grid/docs/source/transaction_family_specifications/grid_schema_family_specification.rst

 A property value is defined using a ``PropertyValue`` which includes the
 following:

-- Data type (one of: BYTES, BOOLEAN, NUMBER, STRING, ENUM, STRUCT)
+- Data type (one of: BYTES, BOOLEAN, NUMBER, STRING, ENUM, STRUCT, LAT_LONG)
 - Name
 - Corresponding value of data type